Program Development: How to Start

 Make sure to engage all of the appropriate teams in the assessment process to ensure by-in at all the various stages.

 Meet with you technical support teams to discuss the equipment, room and technical assessment, EMR capabilities, transfer of radiological images and to develop a service level agreement.
-Utah telehealth Network will guide you through each phase of this technical assessment.
+UETN Telehealth Services will guide you through each phase of this technical assessment.

 - Patient Examination Room considerations

 - What is the room/s description, dimensions & take pictures?

 - Are there any patient safety, privacy and security issues?